 Excerpt from the OH&S Canada magazine

-The final report of an independent inspection of the Whitehorse Correctional Centre (WCC) is yielded 40 recommendations on how to improve the debris of programs and services and better serve inmates with mental wellness needs.
+The final report of an independent inspection of the Whitehorse Correctional Centre (WCC) is yielded 40 recommendations on how to improve the degree of programs and services and better serve inmates with mental wellness needs.

 In a statement issued on August 15, 2018 the Yukon government says it has undertaken preliminary work to implement the recommendations.
 An implementation working group is being formed with representation from First Nations governments and justice-system partners to provide the insight required to ensure the recommendations are acted on.